Tucker Carlson Tonight: Timeslot changes and boycotts (2017–2023)

-Following Megyn Kelly's departure from Fox News, the network announced on January 5, 2017, that Tucker Carlson Tonight would take over the 9:00 PM ET time slot vacated by The Kelly File beginning on January 9, 2017.
-Martha MacCallum was named as his replacement in the 7:00 PM timeslot, with her show carrying the title The First 100 Days.
-On April 24, 2017, Tucker Carlson Tonight took over The O'Reilly Factors 8:00 PM time slot, following its cancellation.
+Following Megyn Kelly's departure from Fox News, the network announced on January 5, 2017, that Tucker Carlson Tonight would take over the 9:00 p.m.
+ET time slot vacated by The Kelly File beginning on January 9, 2017.
+Martha MacCallum was named as his replacement in the 7:00 p.m. timeslot, with her show carrying the title The First 100 Days.
+Tucker Carlson Tonight switched time slots once again to 9 p.m.
+ET when Bill O'Reilly of The O'Reilly Factor was let go following allegations of sexual misconduct.
+In June 2017, Ron Mitchell was named the vice president of story development at Fox News after serving as the senior producer of The O'Reilly Factor until its cancellation in April 2017.